YOU’RE A SURVIVOR

 - Work regularly with your team to manage your expectations.
 It will help to have a sense of what’s coming next.
 Weekly updates from the construction lead are helpful so communicate your desire for that.

 - Minimize changes to your original plan as much as possible.
 Changes during construction will cost you lots of extra time and money, not to mention your sanity!

 - Be prepared for flurries of activity followed by what seems like little change.
-Tear out is big change.
-Plumbing and electric installation is hard to see!
+Tear out is a big change.
+Plumbing and electric installation are hard to see!

 - Countertops can take a while.
 They are not measured until after the cabinets are set.
 Prepare yourself for a pause in the remodeling during this phase.

 - Make your preferred form of communication (phone calls, email, and/or texts; copied to your spouse?) known to your team and be available for questions from them.
 No amount of planning will avoid the need for them to ask additional questions during the process.
 A bathroom remodel is an art, not a science.
 We need to stay in communication with you because we always want to do what’s best for you and your family.